Yang-Yuan/Yang-Yuan.github.io/docs/test-page.md

+---
 layout: page
-title: "test page"
+title: Test Page
-permalink: /about/test/
+permalink: /test/page/
+---

 # This is the content of this page.